rver38/clrflow/README.md

 # clrflow *(colorflow)*

-**clrflow** is a text formatting module for python focused on (but not limited to) colorful features such as gradients
+**clrflow** is a python module for terminal scripts that is centered around (but is not limited to) text formatting

-it also includes features like progressbars, loading wheels, text centering, ...

 ## installation
 **requires python 3**